The ParterreMasses of Color

 The Garden House

-Around the 1920, the family added a small garden house in form of a Greek Temple.
+In the 1920s, the family added a small garden house in the form of a Greek temple.
 It’s planted with a five leaf akebia vine that blooms with fragrant blossoms in the early spring.

 After the house was complete, landscaping began in earnest.
 The most important feature of a country place, according to Andrew Jackson Downing, were trees, and hundreds were delivered.
-Roseland Cottage has records showing as many as 500 trees in a single order, including maples, hemlocks, linden, larch, chestnut, poplar, fir, sycamore, pine and elm.
-It was not uncommon for people to grow fruits and vegetables at their summer houses, and Bowens’ list of those trees is impressive, too.
-Roseland’s output provided fresh produce for six and at times nine months of the year.
+Roseland Cottage has records showing as many as five hundred trees in a single order, including maples, hemlocks, linden, larch, chestnut, poplar, fir, sycamore, pine, and elm.
+Shown above is a smoke bush in full bloom.
+It was not uncommon for people to grow fruits and vegetables at their summer houses, and Bowen’s list of those trees is impressive, too.
+Roseland Cottage’s output provided fresh produce for up to nine months of the year.
 The J. J. Sawyer painting which overlooks the cottage from the rear, shows a tidy orchard laid out behind the house.